neptune-ai/neptune-client/README.md

 * [much more](https://docs.neptune.ai/logging-and-managing-experiment-results/logging-experiment-data.html#what-you-can-log).

 ## Use with PyTorch Lightning
 PyTorch Lightning is a lightweight PyTorch wrapper for high-performance AI research.
-You can log PyTorch Lightning experiments to Neptune using `NeptuneLogger` (part of the pytorch-lightning library).
+You can automatically log PyTorch Lightning experiments to Neptune using `NeptuneLogger` (part of the pytorch-lightning library).

-Integration is
+The integration looks like this:
 ```
 from pytorch_lightning.loggers.neptune import NeptuneLogger